Eskimo curlew: Probable extinction

 At one time, the Eskimo curlew may have been one of the most numerous shorebirds in North America, with a population in the millions.
-As many as 2 million birds per year were killed near the end of the nineteenth century.
+With their meat considered a delicacy, as many as 2 million birds per year were killed near the end of the nineteenth century.
 The last confirmed sightings were in 1962 on Galveston Island, Texas (where it was photographed), and on Barbados in 1963 (where a specimen was collected).
 There was a reliable report of 23 birds in Texas in 1981, and a few dozen additional unconfirmed reports from scattered locales (the Northwest Territories, Texas, Ontario, Manitoba, Massachusetts, Alaska, Nova Scotia, Saskatchewan, Argentina, Guatemala, Labrador, New Jersey, and North Carolina) between 1964 and 2006.
 No confirmed record of this species has been reported in South America since 1939.
 It has been suggested that the species not be treated as extinct until all possible remaining habitats have been surveyed and incidental sightings have ceased, and an assessment of critically endangered (possibly extinct) be adopted in the meantime.
 Full details on all sightings up to 1986 are included in the online edition of Eskimo Curlew: A Vanishing Species?

 This species is fully protected in Argentina, Brazil, Canada, Mexico, and the United States.
 Hunting has been outlawed since around 1916.